Avril-Cui/seal-backend/AS2/functional_design.md

 - We abstract AmazonAPI because its implementation (scraping, affiliate API, or proxy) is outside this concept's scope.
 - We assume metadata is fetched at the moment of adding the item for accuracy and simplicity.
 - We use three generic types here: User, Item, and AmazonAPI.
 User and Item are defined in the section above.
+- getAIInsight is an async, AI-augmented action that we designed to address the lack of critical mass issue.
+When we don't have enough users to provide swipe states, users can gather some insights on whether the AI thinks a purchase is impulsive or not.

 ## QueueSystem